ExpressVPN gets a lot of praise, but it costs more than most of its competitors, (even with the discounted offer it is currently running).

-Upon first installing ExpressVPN, I have to verify my device with a code listed in my account dashboard on the ExpressVPN website.
-Although this takes a bit of extra hassle to set up new devices, it means I don’t have to constantly type in my username and password for subsequent logins.
+Upon first installing ExpressVPN, I must verify my device with a code displayed on my account dashboard on the ExpressVPN website.
+Although this takes a bit of extra hassle to set up new devices, it means I don’t have to repeatedly type in my username and password for subsequent logins.

-Once I was all set up, I got access to thousands of servers across 94 countries.
+Once I was all set up, I got access to thousands of server locations across 94 countries.

 ExpressVPN browser extensions